Quantum corrections to symmetron fifth-force profiles: Introduction

 The paper is arranged as follows.
-A summary of our quantisation method, as well as a Green's function method for solving the quantum equation of motion, is given in Section \ref{app:a}.
-It will essentially provide us with a list of things to calculate: the classical field configuration, the coincident Green's function and the renormalised tadpole contribution.
-Section \ref{sec:2} contains a calculation of the exact classical field profile around a non-relativistic spherical source of radius \(R\), in the asymptotic limit \(R\rightarrow \infty\) (analogous to Coleman's thin-wall approximation for vacuum decay \cite{callan_1977, garbrecht_2015_a}).
-This limit makes our problem effectively one-dimensional, and so our results are also relevant for experiments with planar geometry, such as CANNEX \cite{cannex, universe7070234}.
-Section \ref{sec:4} contains our computation of the Green's function, in various domains, as well as its coincidence limit.
-Finally, in Section \ref{sec:5}, making use of the Coleman--Weinberg effective potential, we renormalise the tadpole contribution.
+A summary of our quantisation method, as well as a Green's function method for solving the quantum equation of motion, is given in section \ref{app:a}.
+It will essentially provide us with a list of things to calculate: the classical field configuration, the Green's function and the renormalised tadpole contribution.
+Section \ref{sec:2} contains a calculation of the exact classical field profile around a non-relativistic spherical source of radius \(R\), in the limit where \(R\) is much greater than the field's Compton wavelength (analogous to Coleman's thin-wall approximation for vacuum decay \cite{callan_1977, garbrecht_2015_a}).
+Section \ref{sec:4} contains our computation of the Green's function, as well as its coincidence limit.
+This is done in the so-called planar-wall approximation, so that the sum over angular momentum numbers is approximated by an integral over a continuum \cite{garbrecht_2015_a}.
+Finally, in section \ref{sec:5}, making use of the Coleman--Weinberg effective potential, we renormalise the tadpole contribution.
 This step is performed by numerically integrating the frequency-domain Green's function along with pseudo-counterterms \cite{garbrecht_2015_a}.
 Once obtained, we compute the leading-order quantum correction, as well as the one-loop field and force profiles.